The rise of Skywalker treats Rose Tico badly - The Media Times

 (This article contains some spoilers for Rose Tico’s role, as is the case in Star Wars Episode IX: The Rise of Skywalker.
 I would say these are not large spoilers.)

 It was a bad time caused by bad people.
-And yet “The Rise of Skywalker” feels like parts of the film have been specially designed for these harassers – and like Rose, who was a main character in the last film, she has a small background, role is exhibit A.
+And yet, “The Rise of Skywalker” feels that parts of the film were specially designed for these harassers – and like Rose, who was a main character in the last film, she has a supporting role in Exhibition A.

 Well, when Rose was first introduced in The Last Jedi, it wasn’t necessarily the cleanest fit.
 She spent most of the film with Finn (John Boyega) on a side adventure that had no real impact on the main story, and therefore, unlike the characters in “The Force Awakens”, could never establish herself as part of the ensemble of the new ones Trilogy.
 She was never allowed to be part of the group and therefore somehow felt strange.